muon-spectroscopy-computational-project/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 We will now estimate the accuracy of our sequencing and analysis pipeline by clustering the Mock sequences into OTUs, and comparing the results with the expected outcome.

+For this a distance matrix is calculated (i.e. the distances between all pairs of sequences).
+From this distance matrix a clustering is derived using the OptiClust algorithm:

+1. OptiClust starts with a random OTU clustering
+2. Then iteratively sequences are moved to all other OTUs or new clusters and the option is chosen that improved the mathews correlation coefficient (MCC)
+3. Step 2 is repeated until the MCC converges

 {% include topics/metagenomics/tutorials/mothur-miseq-sop/background_otus.md %}